kompoth/myblog/content/posts/pylsp-plugin/index.md

 └── pyproject.py
 ```

-Where `plugin.py` will contain hook implementations for our plugin (we'll get to it soon).
+Where `plugin.py` will contain hook implementations for our plugin.

 Here is what we need to have in our `pyproject.toml` than: